 Note that by enabling email notifications, you’ll receive an email every time a student posts a new comment.

-- Under Progress Settings, you can add an objective reward that students earn when they’ve completed the objective.
+- Under Progress, you can add an objective reward that students earn when they’ve completed the objective.
 You can also enable “Self-Paced Progress,” which enables students to move on to the next objective(s) as soon as they complete the task, without needing manual approval from you.
 Learn more about Self-Paced Progress here.

 Once you've gone through all of the above, you can save your task to return to your quest map.
 The next step is to create and differentiate paths between your objectives.

 Don’t worry: You can create as many objectives as you need!
 To change the position of an objective, simply drag and drop them to a new location on the map.